Dash-Lambda/Eso/README.md

 #### Language Components:
 Languages supported by Eso can currently have 3 types of components:
-* Interpreter: This is the only requirement to support a language in Eso, and enables it to run programs in the language.
+* Interpreter: This is the basic requirement to support a language in Eso, and enables it to run programs in the language.
 An interpreter is a curried function with the (pseudocode) signature configuration => (program => (input => output)), where the configuration is a collection of parameters for any optional features or behaviors the interpreter may have and the program is the source code.
 This means it defines a relationship between the configuration and the relationship between the program and the relationship between the input and the output...
 All that means is that when you call the interpreter you don't just get the output, you get another function that takes the input and returns the output.
 * Translator: Some languages have derivatives (BrainFuck has many).
-A translator defines a relationship between the source code of two languages with one-to-one equivalence, which means you can translatethe code freely between the languages without changing the structure of the program.
+A translator defines a relationship between the source code of two languages with one-to-one equivalence, which means you can translate the code freely between the languages without changing the structure of the program.
 These have a signature of configuration => (program1 => program2).
 Currently translators are used to support BrainFuck derivatives and enable the use of a readable assembly version of WhiteSpace.
 * Generator: These define a relationship between non-equivalent languages.
 A generator is one-way, as it changes the structure of the program.
 These have a signature of configuration => (program1 => program2).
 Generators are currently used for compiling interpreters to translate the code into Scala.

 #### Current features: